Bajiio/FireArmor/FireArmor-AI-Anomaly-Detection/README.md

 # FireArmor-AI-Anomaly-Detection

-## Prérequis
+## Prerequisites

-  1. Python 3.7 ou supérieur
+1. Python 3.7 or higher
-  2. Bibliothèques Python: numpy, pandas, scikit-learn, matplotlib, seaborn
+ 2. Python libraries: numpy, pandas, scikit-learn, matplotlib, seaborn
-  3. Dataset ADFA-LD (disponible dans le github)
+ 3. Dataset ADFA-LD (available in github)

 ## Introduction
 The ADFA-LD (Advanced Data Mining and Its Applications Lab Dataset) is a dataset containing information on Linux system calls.
 It has been designed for anomaly detection research and is often used to test machine learning models.